 The Fair Work Act 2009 (Cth) does not treat LGBTI people equally.
 It offers no protections against adverse treatment or unfair dismissal on the basis of gender identity or sex characteristics (intersex status).
 And it includes special privileges allowing religious organisations to discriminate against lesbian, gay and bisexual employees.

-Despite the passage of same-sex marriage, some states and territories retained forced trans divorce provisions in their statutes (where married trans people were required to divorce their partners before being able to access new, accurate identity documentation).
-At the end of 2018, Western Australia and Tasmania have failed to amend their laws.
+Despite the passage of same-sex marriage in late 2017, not all states and territories had removed forced trans divorce provisions from their respective statutes (where married trans people were required to divorce their partners before being able to access new, accurate identity documentation).
+Several states and territories have taken action since then, meaning that as at 25 February 2019, Tasmania is now the final jurisdiction to retain these outdated provisions.

 The Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013 introduced Commonwealth LGBTI anti-discrimination protections for the first time.
 Five years later and some problems need to be fixed: